omgnetwork/research/plasma/plasma-mvp/morevp-simplified.md

 ## More Viable Plasma

 More Viable Plasma (“MoreVP”) proposes an exit game that removes the need for confirmation signatures and ensures correct transaction processing order.
+This new exit game properly processes submitted exits from transactions that follow consensus rules ("valid transactions") before all other ("invalid") transactions, even if those transactions are in-flight.

 ### Basic Exit Game